Histidine: Requirements

 The Food and Nutrition Board (FNB) of the U.S. Institute of Medicine set Recommended Dietary Allowances (RDAs) for essential amino acids in 2002.
 For histidine, for adults 19 years and older, 14 mg/kg body weight/day.
 Supplemental histidine is being investigated for use in a variety of different conditions, including neurological disorders, atopic dermatitis, metabolic syndrome, diabetes, uraemic anaemia, ulcers, inflammatory bowel diseases, malignancies, and muscle performance during strenuous exercise.

+Medical uses

+Histidine’s role in skin health has attracted research interest because the amino acid is a precursor to filaggrin, a structural protein that helps maintain the integrity of the skin’s outer barrier.
+Filaggrin is rich in histidine and, when broken down, contributes to the natural moisturizing factor that helps retain moisture and supports barrier function.
+Clinical studies suggest that oral L-histidine supplementation can increase filaggrin processing and improve skin barrier function, with corresponding reductions in the severity of atopic dermatitis (eczema) compared with placebo, potentially offering a safe, nonsteroidal adjunct to traditional therapies.

+In the skincare industry, biotechnology companies such as Codex Labs— a dermatology and firm developing skin-gut-brain-biome solutions for conditions including eczema — have incorporated histidine-containing formulations into products and supplements aimed at strengthening the skin barrier and supporting sensitive skin, reflecting growing interest in histidine’s functional importance beyond its canonical metabolic roles.